 - Not enough flavor

-The original peanut butter cupcakes with dark chocolate frosting recipe calls for creamed butter and sugar.
+The original recipe called for creamed butter and sugar.
 This is how I typically start vanilla cupcakes.
 But peanut butter is a special ingredient.
 Though it’s technically “wet,” it’s heavy, dense, and actually pretty drying.
 Peanut butter baked goods need extra insurance to remain moist.
 I replaced the butter with oil and added sour cream and extra milk.
 Because the cupcakes are peanut butter flavored, we won’t miss the butter.

 As we taste-tested, my friend Gabe recommended very finely chopped peanuts to amp up the peanut flavor.
 This addition worked miracles!
 If you chop the peanuts fine enough, they won’t be crunchy or anything.
 Rather, they’ll melt right into the cupcake itself.